mohsenbm/CPFs/README.md

 IBM_TOKEN="<your-token>"
 ```

+### Usage

+To reproduce the results of the paper, run the code in the `notebooks` folder.
+The main logic of the code is in the `src` folder.

 ### References

 [1] Bagherimehrab, Mohsen, Luis Mantilla Calderon, Dominic W. Berry, Philipp Schleich, Mohammad Ghazi Vakili, Abdulrahman Aldossary, Jorge A. Angulo, Christoph Gorgulla, and Alan Aspuru-Guzik.
 "Faster algorithmic quantum and classical simulations by corrected product formulas." arXiv preprint arXiv:2409.08265 (2024).